BizPlan Genius

 Step 4: Describe Your Product or Service

+For physical products: Describe your supply chain, manufacturing process, and inventory strategy.
 For digital products and services: Explain your tech stack, delivery method, and how you scale.

 Step 5: Build Your Marketing and Sales Strategy